 Kasem, Kerri: KLSX, 2005-08.
 Kerri, daughter of Casey Kasem, was a frequent guest and fill-in host at KLSX.
-She left a morning job in Las Vegas in late summer of 2007 and left within a few months.
+She left a morning job in Las Vegas in late summer of 2007.

 Kat, Killer: SEE Kat Snow

 Katchen, Sharon: KFWB, 1986-2008.
 Sharon was the Long Beach bureau chief for all-News KFWB until the fall of 2008.
 She reports for the City News Service and Fox News Radio.

 Katz, Burt: KMPC, 1996; KABC, 1996-99.
 Burt is a retired L.A.
 Superior Court judge.

 Kaufman, Mike: KMPC, 1992; KFWB, 1995-99.
 Mike reported sports at all-News KFWB.

 KAUFMANN, Dawna: KMDY, KIEV, KMPC, KTZN.
 Dawna is a writer and frequent guest on tv.
 She is an accomplished true crime journalist whose work has been heralded by law enforcement and the media.
 Dawna's covered many hundreds of celebrity deaths, high-profile homicides, sex crimes, and missing person cases, usually from the first hint of a crime through the trial and sentencing phase.

 Dawna is also the co-author of three books on twisty true crime mysteries with famed medical detective/lawyer Cyril Wecht, and their understanding of forensic science and behavioral psychology is like combining the tv series CSI and Criminal Minds.
 Dawna is also a producer/writer with top credits in prime-time and late-night television.